dwp/vault-infrastructure/README.md

-# About
+# Building a Vault Infrastructure
 Terraform code to setup a Vault infrastructure with Consul backend for High Availability (HA).
 [Terragrunt](https://github.com/gruntwork-io/terragrunt) Terragrunt is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.

-# Vault Infrastructure Layout
+## Vault Infrastructure Layout
 The code for Vault Infrastructure is divided into three functions
 1. Basic AWS Infrastructure
 2. Consul Backend
 3. Vault Cluster

-# How is it structured
+## How is it structured
 * Code is separated into folders based on its function and requirement
 * Each folder contains remotestate.tf, terraform.tfvars, output.tf and variables.tf by Default
     * remotestate.tf - Contains Remote State definition of Terraform